rakyll/drive/README.md

 * Google Drive allows a directory to contain files/directories with the same name.
 Client doesn't handle these cases yet.
 We don't recommend you to use `drive` if you have such files/directories to avoid data loss.
 * Racing conditions occur if remote is being modified while we're trying to update the file.
 Google Drive provides resource versioning with ETags, use Etags to avoid racy cases.

+## Reach out

+Doing anything interesting with drive or want to share your favorite tips and tricks?
+Check out the [wiki](https://github.com/odeke-em/drive/wiki) and feel free to reach out with ideas for features or requests.

 ## LICENSE

 Copyright 2013 Google Inc. All Rights Reserved.